List of Uta no Prince-sama characters: Quartet Night

-Ranmaru is 22 years old and becomes Masato and Ren's mentor.
-He loves rock and roll music, cats, and cooking, and can be bribed by the food that Reiji's family shop sells.
-In the game, he, Masato and Ren were childhood friends because they were all heirs to rich corporations, but Ranmaru's father lost all their fortune after he was betrayed by a colleague and died, so Ranmaru became an idol to pay the debt his father had caused.
+Ranmaru is a half-Japanese, half-Italian punk rocker who is Masato and Ren's mentor.
+He loves cats and cooking, and can be easily bribed by the food that Reiji's family shop sells.
+Ranmaru, Masato and Ren were childhood friends because they were all heirs to rich corporations.
+Ranmaru's family later lost all their fortune after his father was betrayed by a colleague, and his father died of a stress-induced heart attack after overworking himself to pay back his debt.
+Ranmaru became an idol in the hopes that it would alleviate his family's financial burdens, and was previously in several different rock and roll bands that all eventually dissolved.
 He plays the bass.
+His image color is maroon and his birthday is on September 29.